John is a fervent writer, gamer, and guitar lover. Former automatic-transmission repairer, welder and hobbyist game developer.

-When entering into the world of online income, there are many outlets to choose.
-As stated in my hub, 5 Steps to Earning Money Online, unless you have some exceptional talent or a product to sell, the best chance of success in this area is to diversify and do a bit of everything.
+When entering into the world of online income, there are many outlets to choose from.
+As stated in my article, "5 Steps to Earning Money Online", unless you have some exceptional talent or a product to sell, the best chance of success in this area is to diversify and do a bit of everything.
 Still, whether you’re doing one thing or five things, you need to know how to go about it.
-In this hub we’re going to focus on five important aspects of a successful blog.
+In this article, we’re going to focus on five important aspects of a successful blog.

 1. Have Something to Blog About